 Step #3: Hiring key crew

-This is the part where you bust out that film crew list template and start deciding what crew positions you need to fill.
+This is where you look for that film crew list template and start deciding what crew positions you need to fill.

 Whether you’re entering pre-production in film, television, or on a commercial, you’re going to need to hire key crew members early on to get the process started.